 Second, Kim Jong-il surrounded his son with regents who could assist his decision-making and instruct him in the art of conducting politics inside the North Korean regime.
-Since Kim's death, this inner core has changed with the purge of Ri Yong-ho and the evolving role of O Kuk-ryol within the regime.
-According to most Pyongyang watchers, this inner circle around Kim Jong-un is composed of three regents who serve as the gatekeepers, ensure his situational awareness, assist him in developing critical relationships, and guide his decision-making.
-All three have their own functional responsibilities and influence.
+Since Kim's death, this inner core changed with the purge of Ri Yong-ho and the evolving role of O Kuk-ryol within the regime.
+According to most Pyongyang watchers, through his first two years in power (until the purge of Jang Songtaek in December 2013), this inner circle around Kim Jong-un was composed of three regents who served as the gatekeepers, ensured his situational awareness, assisted him in developing critical relationships, and guided his decision-making.77 All three had their own functional responsibilities and influence.